SaihaMohammed/Churn-Model/README.md

     * Having fiber optic internet service
 * And these are the customer attributes that were negatively correlated with churn (correlated with customer retention)
     * Having Online Security
-    * Having no internet Service(streming movies)
+    * Having no internet Service(streaming movies)
     * Having a one year or two year contract

 ## Exaluation of model on Test data

-We evaluated the model on test data and got a ROC AUC score of 0.859.
+We evaluated the model on test data and got a ROC AUC score of 0.8614.
 This leads us to believe that our model will generalize well for future incoming data.

 ## References